ballerina-platform/module-ballerinax-aws.sqs/README.md

 1. Download and install Java SE Development Kit (JDK) version 11.
 You can install either [OpenJDK](https://adoptopenjdk.net/) or [Oracle JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

-    > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.
+    > **Note:** Set the JAVA_HOME environment variable to the path name of the directory in which you installed JDK.

 2. Download and install [Ballerina Swan Lake Beta2](https://ballerina.io/).